Skip to content

 None of these are dealbreakers.
 But friction is what kills knowledge habits, and three kinds of friction is a lot.

-Hjarni is Karpathy's LLM Wiki pattern, hosted and exposed over MCP, so any LLM client can read and write to the same brain.
+Hjarni is Karpathy's LLM wiki with MCP.
+The pattern is hosted and exposed so any LLM client can read and write to the same brain.

 That's the whole pitch.
-Notes, containers, tags, links, wiki-style references.
+Notes, folders, tags, links, wiki-style references.
 All the structure you'd build in Obsidian, in a hosted product that any MCP client can talk to.

-Concretely: capture a thought on your phone in the Claude app, refine it later in Claude Code while you're coding, query it next week from Cursor when you need it.
+Concretely: capture a thought on your phone in the Claude app, refine it later in Claude Code while you're coding, query it next week from Cursor when you need it, or let an autonomous agent like OpenClaw query it on its own.
 Same notes.
 Same tags.
 Same links.
 No syncing.

 You don't open a Claude Code session to add a note.
 You talk to whatever LLM you're already in, and it writes to Hjarni.
 Pro plan includes seats, so two humans plus their LLMs can work out of the same brain.